RuchiBinayake14/RuchiBinayake14/README.md

 # 👋 Hi, I'm Ruchi Binayake

-🎓 Final-year Computer Science Engineering student at Walchand Institute of Technology with a strong foundation in full-stack development, automation testing, and modern web technologies.
+🎓 B.Tech Graduate in Computer Science and Engineering from Walchand Institute of Technology, Solapur with a strong foundation in full-stack development, automation testing, and modern web technologies.
 Passionate about building real-world software solutions and contributing to impactful projects.

 ---